No current event for this Program

 6. Encouraging Women’s Coalitions to solve Global Problems

-Program Call: We invite women’s coalitions, particularly religious/ wisdom/ spiritual coalitions to share how they are addressing the largest global problems of today, including Climate Change, War, Hunger, and Refugees
+Program Call: We invited women’s coalitions, particularly religious/ wisdom/ spiritual coalitions to share how they are addressing the largest global problems of today, including Climate Change, War, Hunger, and Refugees

-Other: We also invite proposals for other topics that relate to women’s religious and spiritual concerns.
-Visit ParliamentOfReligions.org/RFP for additional information.
+Other: We also invited proposals for other topics that relate to women’s religious and spiritual concerns.

 Join the movement!
-Add your name to our email blasts, submit a program proposal, contribute to one of the initiatives, and most important of all, attend the 2018 Parliament in Toronto!
-See you there!
+Add your name to our email blasts, contribute to one of the initiatives, and most important of all, support the work of the Parliament of the World's Religions!
+Donate!

 What is the Parliament’s Women’s Task Force?